Your photo stays in the browser while you work on it.

 Download the final photo or print sheet once the preview looks right.

-Use this when you need a clean ID-style crop, a print-friendly sheet, and an honest explanation of what still requires manual review.
+Use this when you need a clean ID-style crop, a print-friendly sheet, and a clear note on what still needs manual review.

 Why ID photos fail